Skip to main content

 “There’s no other in-bounds ski experience quite like it,” said Mike Buotte, the resort’s snow safety director and a patroller here since 1995.
 He describes a spiritual connection to the mountain.

-That connection is something many people express, whether they’ve been the Big Sky once or have been skiing here for 30 years.
+Many people express that connection, whether they’ve been to the Big Sky once or have been skiing here for 30 years.

 Both Wilson and Tom Marshall, the resort’s VP of mountain operations, often field questions about how the new tram will change things, especially with its carrying capacity of 75 compared to the original’s 15.